eweill/DeepROAD/README.md

 # DeepROAD
 This project houses all scripts and code necessary for use of the DeepROAD Suite (in development).

-## Install YOLO on Palmetto
+## Install Darknet on Palmetto

-First, change directories to scratch in order to clone the DeepROAD repository into the correct location.
+First, change directories to scratch2 in order to clone the DeepROAD repository into the correct location.

-	# Change directory to /scratch/<your-username>
+	# Change directory to /scratch2/<your-username>
 	cd /scratch2/${USER}

 Once you are in the /scratch2 directory for your user, clone the entire DeepROAD repository.